Shop

 Dr. Krutz also is a Senior Fellow of the International Cyber Center of George Mason University and a Senior Life Member of the IEEE.

-He earned Bachelor of Science, Master of Science, and Doctorate degrees in Electrical and Computer Engineering, and is a Registered Professional Engineer in the state of Pennsylvania.
+He earned his Bachelor of Science, Master of Science and Doctorate degrees in Electrical and Computer Engineering.
+He is a Registered Professional Engineer in the state of Pennsylvania.